 Based on the coming events type (minor or major), DE Update Management module forwards the requests to the Event and Dataset Management module.
 To handle the coming update requests, Update DE Metadata service uses More Info service to build DE metadata to send back to the requesting clients in XML format.
-In the current implementation of the IDIOM system, a user can retrieve an existing DE metadata to edit via DE Update Management service.
+In the current implementation of the IDIOM system, a user can retrieve DE metadata in editable format via DE Update Management service.
 After the user modified any metadata field of the DE, it generates a minor event including the current modification to DE, and stores it into the user's session so that it can be processed later as explained in Section 5.2.3.
 Once the logged user creates a dataset, then the associated minor events are sent to the DE Update Management module to be processed as minor events.
 These minor events are forwarded to Event and Dataset Management module to be executed.
-Furthermore, the user interface of the IDIOM system to insert a new DE sends a request to DE Update Management module to be handled.
-It forwards this request as a major event to be processed by Event and Dataset Management module.
-Implemented user interface for Update DE Metadata services are depicted respectively in Figure 5-8.
-DE Update Management module propagates the update to each annotation tool right away.
-Updates are disseminated by unicast communication approach since the integrated annotation tools do not support publish/subscribe paradigm by using Communication Manager described in Section 5.3.2.
+Furthermore, the user interface of the IDIOM system to insert a new DE sends a request to DE Update Mamagement module to be handled.
+It forwards this reuest as a major event to be processed by Event and Dataset Management module.
+Update DE Metadata services are depicted respectively in Figure 5-8.
+DE Update Management module implements strict consistency approach by disseminating the update to each annotation tool right away.
+Updates are disseminated by unicast communication approach since the integrated annotation tools do not support publish/subscribe paradigm by using Communication Manager described in Section 5.3.1.